yext/search-core/docs/answers-core.querytrigger.md

 ## Remarks

 Used for search analytics.
-If a user typed the search, do not supply a QueryTrigger.
+If a user supplied the search query, do not include a QueryTrigger.

 ## Example

 An answers site may be configured to perform a search for 'What services do you offer?' when the page loads.
-Because that query is a default query rather than a user-suppied query, the Initialize QueryTrigger should be supplied in the request.
+Because that query is a default query rather than a user-supplied query, the Initialize QueryTrigger should be included in the request.